expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 A React hook always returning the notification response that was received most recently (a notification response designates an interaction with a notification, such as tapping on it).

+> If you don't want to use a hook, you can use `Notifications.getLastNotificationResponseAsync()` instead.

 #### Returns

 The hook may return one of these three types/values: